unmatched78/mgs-front/README.md

 # Butcher Shop Management System/ ERP + CRM + Vets approval

 A modular,  platform for managing multi‑tenant butcher shops in Rwanda.
-Provides core functionality for shop owners, suppliers, veterinarians, and end‑customers—including inventory, orders, dynamic JSON‑driven documents, email templates, and more—all secured with JWT authentication.
+Provides core functionality for shop owners, suppliers, veterinarians, and end‑customers—including inventory, orders, dynamic JSON‑driven documents, email templates, and more—all secured with JWT authentication. see backend <a href="https://github.com/unmatched78/butcher_mgs">here</a>

 ---